Catherine's writing reflects her life-long love of nature and gardening. She advocates for sustainability and respect for all living things.

-Crane flies as flying insects are harmless; however, in the larval stage, they can do damage to turf grass when populations are heavy.
-The leatherjacket, as the larva is known, does feed on the thatch and roots beneath our lawns where it helps with the decomposing of organic matter.
-Healthy lawns and environments that attract birds and wildlife can withstand this insect, but sometimes, with dense leatherjacket populations, lawns will exhibit unsightly brown spots with poor growth.
+Mature crane flies are harmless; however, in the larval stage, they can do damage to turf grass when populations are heavy.
+The leatherjacket, as the larva is known, feeds on the thatch and roots beneath lawns where it helps with the decomposition of organic matter.
+Healthy lawns and environments that attract birds and wildlife can withstand this insect, but with dense leatherjacket populations, lawns will exhibit unsightly brown spots with poor growth.
 How can you tell if you have a problem?

-It's important to understand that brown spots can be caused by a number of things including insects, poor irrigation practices, and fungal diseases.
+It's important to understand that brown spots can be caused by other things besides insects including poor irrigation and fungal diseases.
 It is necessary to diagnose the source of the problem before trying to fix it.
-The application of soil and turf insect killers and fungicides should be done as a last resort since these things will indiscriminately kill all insects and fungi under your lawn, including beneficial ones.

 How to Find and Control the Crane Fly